-Perfect for your Easter brunch or dinner table, or great any time of year, this cheesy scalloped potatoes recipe is my take on classic scalloped potatoes.
+Perfect for your Easter brunch or dinner table (or great any time of year) these Scalloped Potatoes with Bacon and Cheese are my take on classic scalloped potatoes.
 They’re creamy and cheesy and stood up!

 These potatoes are my take on classic scalloped potatoes, with a few modifications.
 First, the potatoes are sliced thinly and stood on their side – “stood up”.
 If you have a mandolin and aren’t afraid to use it, it would make quick work of the potato slicing.
 Me, I’m afraid of mine, so I resort to a sharp knife and a little patience.
 You’ll want to slice them as thinly as possible, while still getting a full slice.
 I won’t lie.
 It’s a bit of a labour of love, but trust me … it will all be worth it.